Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 await gapi.client.compute.targetSslProxies.setSslPolicy({ project: "project", targetSslProxy: "targetSslProxy",  });

 /*
+Returns permissions that a caller has on the specified resource.
+*/
+await gapi.client.compute.targetSslProxies.testIamPermissions({ project: "project", resource: "resource",  });

+/*
 Retrieves the list of all TargetTcpProxy resources, regional and global, available to the specified project.